espejoserna/espejoserna/content/courses/filociencia/Semana-4.md

 La aproximación de Copérnico y la de Galileo: el rol de la ciencia frente al conocimiento de la realidad.

+- ¿La ciencia describe la realidad?
+- ¿La ciencia se ocupa de mejorar una práctica instrumental?
+- ¿Cuál es la relación entre la ciencia, la aplicación instrumental (en técnicas, tecnologías, prácticas o instrumentos?

+## El método

+> One important question that we shall here discuss is whether there is a generally valid scientific method, and whether it was this method that began to be applied during the scientific revolution.
+My answer to this question is, reservedly, yes.
+There is a generally valid scientific method, the hypothetico-deductive method. (...)
+The application of this method was an important factor, perhaps the most important, in the creation of the modern sense of scientific enterprise.
+(15)

+- La pregunta por cómo nace la ciencia se vuelve una pregunta por cómo nace el método científico de interrogar a la naturaleza.
+Hay ciencia en la medida en que hay método.
+Y la ciencia, entonces, debe ser una en la medida en que el método es uno.

+>  Like all philosophy, philosophy of science begins with wonder and bringing into question ‘common knowledge’.
+One often speaks of science as something familiar, something that is easily identified.
+But, is this really the case?
+Does there exist a universally accepted definition of scientific practice?
+No, there does not; and even if it did, one could still ask how one might justify such a definition.

+- ¿Qué es la ciencia?
+- ¿Cuál es la diferencia entre una ciencia y una pseudo-ciencia?
+- ¿Qué es una explicación científica?
+- ¿Qué es una causa?

+Quien hace parte de la empresa científica debe pensar en estas preguntas en donde la filosofía ayuda a distinguir la respuesta "fácil".

+> Different questions within philosophy of science are relevant for different types of scientists.
+For example, the following questions are relevant for medical scien-
+tists: (1) What is a cause, in medical contexts?
+(2) What is the relation between the body and the mind?
+(3) What criteria should be used to distinguish between the practices of a charlatan and accepted scientific methods?

 ![](/courses/hfc/_index_files/borde.jpg)